in Classic Film Noir

 Their second awkwardly-executed attempt to kill Nick was successful, but ultimately led to their mutual destruction in unexpected ways.
 As the star-crossed lovers drove along the highway and neared their home after mutual recriminations, Frank asked for a long-awaited kiss as Cora said:

-Distracted during the 'kiss that comes from life' while he was driving, Frank ran off the road, killing Cora ('with a kiss that comes from death') in a fatal auto accident.
+Distracted during 'kisses that come from life' while he was driving, Frank ran off the road, killing Cora ('with a kiss that comes from death') in a fatal auto accident.

-Subsequently, Frank was tried and falsely convicted of her murder, and in his last words to the priest, accepted his fate: "Somehow or other, Cora paid for Nick's life with hers.
+Subsequently, Frank was tried and falsely convicted of her murder, and in his last words to the priest in his cell before execution, accepted his fate: "Somehow or other, Cora paid for Nick's life with hers.
 And now I'm going to.
 Father, would you send up a prayer for me and Cora, and if you could find it in your heart, make it that we're together, wherever it is?"

 The Strange Love of Martha